airbytehq/airbyte/docs/using-airbyte/core-concepts/sync-schedules.md

 For each connection, you can select between three options that allow a sync to run.
 The three options for `Replication Frequency` are:

-- Scheduled (ie. every 24 hours, every 2 hours)
+- Scheduled (e.g. every 24 hours, every 2 hours)
 - Cron scheduling
 - Manual